South Weber Stake History

 In 1951 the old meetinghouse was replaced by a new red brick building located on South Weber Drive.
 It consisted of a chapel, cultural hall, kitchen, several classrooms, and one bishop’s office.
 In 1967 the South Weber Ward was divided to form the South Weber 1st and 2nd wards.
 Those two wards met in the old building for another 7 years.
 In 1974, that building was demolished and many of the bricks were used to construct the current South Weber Drive building near the city park and elementary school.
 David O. McKay, counselor in the church’s first presidency and a Huntsville native, dedicated the building.

-In 1980 the South Weber 2nd Ward was divided to create the 2nd and 3rd wards.
-The 3rd ward was divided again to create the 4th Ward in 1986.
-Since then, eight additional wards have been created for a total of twelve.
+In 1976 the first Uintah ward was created.
+The South Weber 3rd and 4th wards were created in 1980 and 1986.
+Since then, boundary divisions and realignments have resulted in a total of 14 wards and one branch at the Peterson Farms care center.
 In addition, a young single adult (YSA) ward was created in 2004 and is now part of the Syracuse Utah Lake View YSA Stake.

 The South Weber Stake was created in 1988, with LeRoy Poll president.
 At that time, the stake included the four wards from South Weber and two wards from Uintah.
 The Uintah wards were divided from the stake in 2004.
 Stake presidents in our stake have included: